LenRouxDev/SRB2-fucked-edition/README.md

 See [SRB2 Wiki/Source code compiling](http://wiki.srb2.org/wiki/Source_code_compiling)

-## Disclaimer
+## 2 Disclaimers
-Sonic Team Junior is in no way affiliated with SEGA or Sonic Team.
+- Sonic Team Junior is in no way affiliated with SEGA or Sonic Team.
 We do not claim ownership of any of SEGA's intellectual property used in SRB2.
+- I Do Not Work For STjr. i Just Found Out How to Compile And Decided to make this